Skip to content

 Episode 7: The Washington Pioneer Reimagined – Elevating Chateau Ste.
 Michelle Indian Wells Chardonnay with ADVINTAGE® White

-Welcome back to our ongoing exploration of wine, sensory science, and the art of enhancement.
+Welcome back to our ongoing exploration of wine, sensory science, and the art of quality enhancement.
 In this episode, we journey to the Pacific Northwest, a region that has carved out a formidable reputation for producing world-class wines.
 Our focus is on a standard-bearer from Washington State: the Chateau Ste.
 Michelle Indian Wells Chardonnay.

 While California may dominate the American Chardonnay market, Washington has quietly established itself as a source of exceptional quality, known for wines that combine New World fruit intensity with an Old World structure and elegance.
 Their Indian Wells Chardonnay is crafted to be a warmer, riper, and more opulent style.
 However, the very ripeness that gives it a luscious character can sometimes lead to a profile that feels heavy, with a tacky or sticky mouthfeel.
 The finish can sometimes fall short, lacking complexity.